Beatrice Worsley: Computation Centre in Toronto

 After writing her thesis, Worsley returned to Canada and told her family that the future was in computers.
 Unfortunately, there was no computing industry in Canada at that time, and she took a job with the National Research Council of Canada (NRC), where she worked in the aerodynamics department.

 Through this period, the University of Toronto had been setting plans to open a computing department, both as a research facility at the university and as a service bureau, selling time on the machines to commercial and government users.
-In September 1947 the first funds were provided by the NRC to purchase two IBM punch card mechanical calculators and two assistants to run them.
-Worsley heard of the effort and applied to the position, having been at the NRC only a few months.
+In September 1947, the first funds were provided by the NRC to purchase two IBM punch card mechanical calculators and two assistants to run them.
+Worsley heard of the effort and applied to the position, having been at the NRC for only a few months.
 She joined the new department in January 1948.

 One of her first jobs at the centre was a contract with Atomic Energy of Canada (AECL) to provide computational support, along with staff advisor Kelly Gotlieb and J. Perham Stanley, another assistant hired at the same time as Worsley.
 During the summer of 1948, she built a differential analyzer from Meccano parts, similar to the one described by Hartree and Arthur Porter in 1935.
 Little information on this analyzer survives; a second model, or perhaps a rebuild of the original, was built by students in 1951.